 The indices section contains a list of all indices that are used by this track.
+By default Rally will assume that it can destroy and create these indices at will.

 Each index in this list consists of the following properties: